biojava/biojava-tutorial/structure/crystal-contacts.md

 ## Why crystal contacts?

 A protein structure is determined by X-ray diffraction from a protein crystal, i.e. an infinite lattice of molecules.
 Thus the end result of the diffraction experiment is a crystal lattice and not just a single molecule.
-However the PDB file only contains the coordinates of the Asymmetric Unit, defined as the minimum unit needed to reconstruct the full crystal using symmetry operators.
+However the PDB file only contains the coordinates of the Asymmetric Unit (AU), defined as the minimum unit needed to reconstruct the full crystal using symmetry operators.

+Looking at the AU alone is not enough to understand the crystal structure.
+For instance the biologically relevant assembly (known as the Biological Unit) can occur through a symmetry operator that can be found looking at the crystal contacts.
+See for instance [1M4N](http://www.rcsb.org/pdb/explore.do?structureId=1M4N): its biological unit is a dimer that happens through a 2-fold operator and is the largest interface found in the crystal.

+Looking at crystal contacts can also be important in order to assess the quality and reliability of the deposited PDB model: an AU can look perfectly fine but then upon reconstruction of the lattice the molecules can be clashing, which indicates that something is wrong in the model.

 ## Getting the set of unique contacts in the crystal lattice